drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **How to test Django is sending an email**
 > Django is VERY magical.
 I would _SWEAR_ it's supposed to be in Ascender....When sending emails from Django, you can use the `mail` object to retrieve access to emails that Django is attempting to send.
 This `mail` object has an `outbox` attribute.
 This attribute gives access to any emails the Django server tries to send.

+>> _Note_: You can ONLY use this with the Django LiveServerTestCase.
+If you're deploying to a server, you will need to configure some email server to send the email.
             e.g
                 from django.core import mail